 Whether you have a dedicated IT team on staff and need them to be more project focused, or whether you are looking for comprehensive managed IT solutions, it’s important to ask the right questions in order to get the perfect fit for your business.
 Partnering with an IT solutions provider should be seamless and result in peace of mind.
 Doing your homework on a company before hiring them is as important as looking up product reviews before purchasing something new for yourself.

-With that in mind, I’ve outlined some questions below that should be asked of any company who might be at the top of your consideration list.
+With that in mind, I’ve outlined some questions below that should be asked of any IT company who might be at the top of your consideration list.

 Ask the IT provider’s current customers how things are going.